Direct connection of beef to eaters, people to land is the heart of our work.

 Sonoma county is fortunate to have a local harvest facility, Marin Sun Farms, in Petaluma and a variety of local butchers who cut package and freeze the beef.
 We use three different local butchers and have space reserved on their busy schedules.

 - Sonoma County Meat Company – They vacuum seal your beef and charges $1.10/lb

 - Bud’s Custom Meats – Buds uses paper wrap and charges $1.05/lb

 - Lepe’s Meat Co – Lepe’s is a new option for us.
 They vacuum seal your beef and charge $0.95/lb

-We can try to accommodate a preference for a butcher but we are limited in our ability to schedule with each butcher.
-Make your deposit early if you have a strong preference.
+We can try to accommodate a preference for a butcher, but we are limited in our ability to schedule with each butcher.
+We do our very best, and they do too.